tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

 |tcm_full_name| uses an underlying data store (*backend store*) for its entities:
 users, roles, cluster connections, settings, and other objects that you manipulate in |tcm|.
-The backend store be either an etcd or a Tarantool cluster.
+The backend store can be either an etcd or a Tarantool cluster.

 Typically, the backend store works independently from |tcm|.
-For example, it can be the same ectd or Tarantool cluster that is used as a :ref:`centralized configuration storage <configuration_etcd>`.
+For example, it can be the same ectd or Tarantool cluster that you use as a :ref:`centralized configuration storage <configuration_etcd>`.
-This makes |tcm| stateless: all objects that are created or modified in the web UI are sent to the backend store, an no objects are stored inside the |tcm| instances.
+This makes |tcm| stateless: all objects created or modified in its web UI are sent to the backend store, and nothing is stored inside the |tcm| instances themselves.
 Any number of instances can duplicate each other when connected to the same backend store.
 If you stop all instances, the store still contains their objects.
 You can continue working with them right after starting a new instance.